TobiasDijkhuis/RenderMolecules/README.md

 - Without writing and reading from a file, in memory:
     1. Read the volumetric data using CUBEfile.readVolumetricData
     2. Calculate the isosurface using CUBEfile.calculateIsosurface
-    3. Create the isosurface in the Blender scene using utils.createIsosurface
+    3. Create the isosurface in the Blender scene using blenderUtils.createIsosurface
 - With writing and reading from a file:
     1. Read the volumetric data using CUBEfile.readVolumetricData
     2. Calculate the isosurface, and write it to a .ply file using CUBEfile.writePLY
     3. Read the .ply file using utils.loadPLY

+    > This crashed Blender at the moment.
+I think it has to do with importing PyTessel.
     > Note: With this method you have to be careful that you do the same displacements and rotations as you do to the structure in your scene.
 Otherwise, the location of the isosurface might be incorrect.

 Almost always the first method will be easier.
 Using the second method straight from Blender (i.e. calculated the isosurface using PyTessel), I had some troubles that on my Windows machine.
 Blender would crash and exit.
 It works if I write the .ply file from the commandline directly.
 On my Linux machine, both work fine.

 ## Dependencies:
- - PyTessel
+ - PyTessel (optional)
  - scikit-image
  - numpy
  - bpy